How to Prevent Clogged Drains—Because Backups Are the Worst

 Your best defense is to keep these items from your disposal and drain.
 A drain strainer will catch food particles before they escape to the depths and cause chaos.
 Consider composting organic scraps.
 Simple daily habits can prevent clogged drains in the kitchen.

 Flushing the Wrong Things?
-Think Again
+How to Keep Bathroom Drains Clear

 Your toilet is not a trash bin.
 Only toilet paper and human waste should be flushed down.
 Everything else can clog pipes in the bathroom.
 Cotton balls, hygiene products, dental floss, and wipes (yes, even when labeled “flushable”) accumulate in pipes, causing stubborn blockages.